chef/effortless/components/effortless-chef-io/quick-start.md

 ## Effortless Config
 1. Install [Chef Workstation](https://downloads.chef.io/chef-workstation)
 1. Install [Chef Habitat](https://www.habitat.sh/docs/install-habitat/)
-1. Configure Habitat on your worksation by runing `hab setup`
+1. Configure Habitat on your workstation by runing `hab setup`
 1. Change Directory into examples/effortless_config/chef_repo_pattern
 1. Change the line 26 of the `kitchen.yml` file to use your origin
    ```